MikkelScheike/ottabase/packages/ottaorm/README.md

 ### Environment Variables

 No environment variables needed!
-D1 binding is configured via `wrangler.jsonc` and accessed as `env.DB`.
+D1 binding is configured via `wrangler.jsonc` and accessed as `env.OBCF_D1`.

 #### Next.js on Cloudflare (using @opennextjs/cloudflare)